Code Inspection: Adjust modifiers declaration order

 internal modifiers explicitly, and to arrange modifiers in a specific order.
 If necessary, you can flexibly configure these preferences.

-For more information about configuring and enforcing your preferences for type and member modifiers, see Code Syntax Style: Modifiers.
+For more information about configuring and enforcing your preferences for type and member modifiers, refer to Code Syntax Style: Modifiers.